kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 ## Alternatives Considered

 * Ignore most issues and just make apps that run kbparallels limited to N instances of kbparallels per user to avoid deadlocks
-* Writing new ee2 endpoints to entirely handle batch execution
+* Writing new ee2 endpoints to entirely handle batch execution and possibly use a DAG
-* Remove kbparallels and change apps to a collection of 2-3 apps that do submit, split, aggregate and a batch endpoint
+* Remove kbparallels and change apps to a collection of 2-3 apps that do submit, split and aggregate and an use an ee2 endpoint to create a DAG

 ## Decision Outcome

+For the first pass, we would likely limit the number of kbparallel runs For the next pass, we would want to create a comprehensive generalized solution to submit,split and aggregate, with recipes or conveniences for common operations for creating sets, reports, or things of that nature.
+We would also want to do a user study on what we want from the UI and which functionality we want, as the UI may inform the design of the backend system.

 ## Consequences

+* We will have to roll out fixes in multiple stages
-We will have to implement a new narrative UI, however this was work that would happen regardless due as we are looking to improve the UX for batch upload and analysis at KBase.
+* We will have to implement a new narrative UI, however this was work that would happen regardless due as we are looking to improve the UX for batch upload and analysis at KBase.

-As far as we have discussed, this decision only seems to have positive consequences.
-We will be able to streamline the code structure at KBase, make batch analysis easier to test and improve usability and job management.

-Initial architecture sketches for what this could look like have been started [here](https://miro.com/app/board/o9J_kmb4y4Q=/?moveToWidget=3074457350208108487&cot=12)
+* This will take significant time to further research and engineer the solutions

 Still to be determined (not in scope of this ADR):
-* What other endpoints we may need such as cancel batch
-* Other implementation details that are TBD:
-  * Will the Narrative poll EE2 for updates on jobs or subscribe to Kafka?
-  * Creating sets of objects and what to do at the end of a batch run
+* UI and how it relates to the bulk execution
-  * What to do about a set if a child task fails during processing
+* XSV Analysis and how it relates to the bulk execution

 ## Pros and Cons of the Alternatives

-### Writing a new Batch App

-* `+` We have a potential first pass at implementation [here](https://github.com/bio-boris/simplebatch)
-* `+` Removes dependency on KB Parallel
-* `+` In current implementation, no longer uses up a slot in the queue (however this could easily morph into a con depending on how we manage set creation.
-If we need a reduce step this could require us to use multiple slots.)
-* `+` Offers some improvement upon job management
-* `-` Code is still split between locations
-* `-` No good way to test and hard to benchmark or measure performance
+### Limit multiple instances of kbparallels

+* `+` Simplest solution, quickest turnaround, fixes deadlock issue
-* `-` Tracking and managing sub jobs is still a challenge
+* `-` UI still broken for batch analysis

-### Implementing a Dynamic Service
+## Seperate Queue for kbparallels apps

+### Deprecate kbparallels, and write new ee2 endpoints to entirely handle batch execution and possibly use a DAG
 * `+` No longer uses an app
 * `+` Custom endpoint
 * `+` No longer uses a slot in the queue
 * `+` Can manage jobs more closely: have tables, more control over lifecycle, resource requests, canceling subjobs
-* `-` Hard to test (secret variables, dynamic services in app-dev and prod have same catalog, so hard to tell which service is where; service wizard can cause problems)
-* `-` Takes microservices approach to the extreme - if we have a service for this it makes more sense for it to live within EE2 rather than be further separated
-* `-` Locked into KB-SDK
-* `-` Coupled with other dynamic services and Rancher1.
-DevOps can't easily modify the deployment of these without changes to the service wizard.
+* `-` Still deadlocks and uses a slot in the queue

 ### Implementing a standalone Narrative Widget
 * `+` No longer uses an app